imsdev/ims-java-springboot/ims-springboot-tm/README.md

 Spring Boot is a suite of pre-configured frameworks and technologies that make it easy to create a Spring web application for up and running on the Spring platform with little configuration.

 The sample project is a Maven project exported from Eclipse.
 It contains a sample implementation of a simple pool manager and a REST microservice.
-The sample project demonstrate how to use the Spring Boot auto-configuration feature and some Java™ helper classes to make IMS TM Resource Adapter work as if it were running in a Java EE application server.
+The sample project demonstrates how to use the Spring Boot auto-configuration feature and some Java™ helper classes to make IMS TM Resource Adapter work as if it were running in a Java EE application server.

 ## Program flow and architecture